gamblevore/speedie/Documentation/FAQ.md

 ### Does Speedie have runtime-sized arrays?

 Of course.
-However the array class stores for objects only.
+However the array class stores objects only.
 Speedie will wrap `ints` / `floats` / `pointers`  before storing in an array.

 Theres also a memory class, and even also C-arrays.
 You can even `malloc, but then you have to take care of memory issues yourself.